-Tax incentives were included in the 2015 Ontario budget to promote consolidation in the electricity distribution sector.
-The 2015 Ontario budget announced a reduction in the tax rate for transfers of electricity assets from 33% to 22% and to nil for distributors with fewer than 30,000 customers.
+Tax incentives introduced in the 2015 Ontario budget to promote consolidation in the electricity distribution sector, reduced the tax rate for transfers of electricity assets from 33% to 22% and to nil for municipal electricity utilities with fewer than 30,000 customers.
 In addition, the budget introduced a capital gains exemption where capital gains arise as a result of exiting the payments in lieu of corporate taxes regime.
-These incentives are in place until December 31, 2024.
+These incentives are in place until December 31, 2028, with an additional temporary reduction of the tax rate for transfers from 22% to nil for municipal electricity utilities with 30,000 customers or more, effective from January 1, 2025 to December 31, 2028.

 Tax incentives were included in the 2023 federal budget to build Canada's clean economy and to promote a shift in support of Canada's net-zero goal.
 The Clean Technology ITC and the Clean Electricity ITC were two of the tax measures included in the 2023 federal budget.
 The Clean Technology ITC provides a 30% refundable tax credit on new eligible projects, subject to certain conditions.
 The Clean Electricity ITC provides a 15% refundable tax credit on eligible investments in new projects and the refurbishment of existing facilities.
+The 2024 federal budget provides the design and implementation details of the Clean Electricity ITC, including eligibility criteria.
 The Clean Technology ITC is available for projects from March 28, 2023, and will be phased out after 2034, with the investment tax credit rate being reduced for 2034 and nil thereafter.
 The Clean Electricity ITC would be available for projects from the 2024 budget date to 2034.
+In June 2024, the Fall Economic Statement Implementation Act, 2023 received Royal Assent.
+This Act implements certain income and indirect tax measures from the 2023 federal budget, including the Clean Technology ITC.
+As a result, eligible businesses can now apply for and claim the Clean Technology